rojter-tech/pluradl.py/README.md

 .
 ```

-For even more automation, the script can be executed along with Pluralsight username and password
+For even more automation, the script can be executed directly by passing Pluralsight username and password

 ```bash
 python pluradl.py "myusername@mymail.com" "myPassword"
 ```

+#### Set subtitle
 To supplement with english subtitles use the "-s", "--sub" or "--subtitle" flag
 ```bash
 $ python pluradl.py --subtitle